-Found 160 - 170 results of 210 programs matching keyword "art and science"
+Found 160 - 170 results of 211 programs matching keyword "art and science"

+How do opera singers sing loud enough to be heard over an orchestra?
+Can an opera singer's voice really break a wine glass?
+What's the difference between a baritone and a soprano?
+Discover the answers to these questions—and more!—in this presentation for families.
+Join physicist and composer Dr. Brian Holmes and San Francisco Opera Center Director Sheri Greenawald to explore how the art and science of singing combine in opera.
 Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
 Each contestant has ten minutes to make a science lesson out of a secret ingredient.
 Today's secret ingredient-potatoes!
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week's "secret" ingredient - Valentine gifts!
 NASA's Mars Exploration Rovers, Spirit and Opportunity, have long outlived their life expectancy of three months.
 Join us as we sum up the rover data and explain how this information changes our view of Mars.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a

 simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient- carbohydrates!
 We update on the week's exciting events on Mars and talk about what NASA has planned for future missions to the Red Planet.
 How do JPL scientists and engineers talk to the MERs and how do we receive those amazing pictures in return?
 Find out how, and get the latest updates in this webcast.
 With two rovers on Mars, we update you on the latest findings.
 This week, hear (and see!) more about a tool called Mini-TES, which helps us learn about rocks on Mars.
-With two rovers on Mars, we'll update you on all the latest findings.
-This week, learn more about the Rock Abrasion Tool (RAT).